Students going to university from September 2024 should already have been thinking about what to study and where they want to apply.

 Apprenticeships start throughout the year and application deadlines vary depending on the employer.

-At the moment you can find vacancies and see individual application deadlines by heading to the Career Finder.
+You can find vacancies and see individual application deadlines by heading to the Career Finder.

 What if I miss the UCAS application deadline?